-David Traynor - Chief Executive Officer
+David Traynor - Executive Director

-David was appointed to the Board of Byotrol plc as CEO in 2013.
+David was appointed to the Board of Byotrol Plc as CEO in 2013.
 At that time, he was a partner of venture capital firm Whatif Ventures and the MD of our 50% owned subsidiary Byotrol Consumer Products.
-Prior to that he had a 16 year career in investment banking, across a broad range of international capital raising, mergers and acquisitions and advisory roles.
+Prior to that he had a 16-year career in investment banking, across a broad range of international capital raising, mergers and acquisitions and advisory roles.
+After holding the post of Executive Chairman, David is now Executive Director, focused on solidifying, commercialising and developing the Company's IP portfolio.